The Internet Of Things is more than a technological development,

 Dr. Miranda Melcher

-She is a prolific host for the New Books Network, having interviewed over 1,000 authors on a wide range of topics.
+She is a prolific host for the New Books Network, having interviewed over 1,300 authors on a wide range of topics.
 You can find these interviews on any podcast player at New Books with Miranda Melcher.
 She is the main host for the Just Access podcast where she interviews experts about human rights and international law.

-As an educational technologist, one of her specialities includes developing inclusive learning pedagogy, focusing in particular on students with learning differences, disabilities, mental health challenges, or who are neurodiverse.
+As a learning designer, one of her specialities includes developing inclusive learning pedagogy, focusing in particular on students with learning differences, disabilities, mental health challenges, or who are neurodiverse.
 This builds on her research into non-verbal learning disorder (NVLD), including as co-author of the book NVLD and Developmental Visual-Spatial Disorder in Children: Clinical Guide to Assessment and Treatment, published by Springer in 2020.
 Miranda has taught in both secondary and higher education, including through The Brilliant Club (diverse secondary school students), King's College London (War Studies undergraduates and Defense Studies RAF officers), the Ecole de Guerre in Paris (military officers), Northern Illinois University in the USA (undergraduate students), and more.

 Her war-focused research involves identifying methods for integrating opposing forces into unified post-conflict security institutions, with in-depth case studies on Angola and Mozambique.
 Her book came out from Bloomsbury in 2024, titled: Securing Peace in Angola and Mozambique: The Importance of Specificity in Peace Treaties.